 As a lender, you should be familiar with the most recent Phase I Standard, ASTM 1527-13, which requires an evaluation of any potential vapor encroachment to the subject property.
 This latest standard is also resulting in reopeners—requiring additional cleanup on sites that had previously been closed.

 - Contamination from Adjacent Properties: Environmental risks are not always dependent upon the current or past use of the subject commercial property.
-In certain cases, potential contamination may emanate from an adjacent or nearby property, resulting in seepage or migration of volatile compounds, contamination of drinking water affecting a large area, or vapor intrusion.
+In certain cases, potential contamination may emanate from an adjacent or nearby property, resulting in seepage or migration of volatile compounds, contamination of drinking water affecting a large area, or vapor intrusion, and that’s why the plumbing installation is important but these services are easy to get, you can Schedule a Plumbing Appointment to find these services for your property.

 A comprehensive environmental due diligence scan and historical records search will uncover potential red flags related to adjacent properties.
 In certain cases, it may make sense to obtain a full Phase I or even take soil and/or groundwater samples to determine the full nature of the risks involved.